xiv3r/bypass-anti-tethering/README.md

 ### Note!
-- Iptables `NAT` works properly on version 1.8.10
+- Openwrt iptables `NAT`  doesn't work properly on version 1.8.7.
-- Run permanently after Boot `nano /etc/rc.local` after that `chmod +x /etc/rc.local`.
-- Applicable only for openwrt router, linux, rooted phones.
+- Applicable only for openwrt router, linux and rooted phones.
-- Need to replace `br-lan` into `eth0` if you're not using openwrt and `br0` for mobile hotspot.
-- Take not that the `wlan0` is your `ISP` and the destination is `br-lan/eth0/br0`.
+- Take note that the `wlan0` is your `ISP` and the destination is `eth0`.

-# Iptables | Ip6tables for IPv4 and IPv6
+# IPv4 IPTables and IPv6 IP6Tables to extend TTL/HL=1 into TTL/HL=64

 ```
 # IPv4 Iptables